mvysny/jdbi-orm-vaadin-crud-demo/README.md

 ## Running

 Clone this github repository and import the project to the IDE of your choice as a Maven project.
-You need to have Java 8 or 11 installed.
+You need to have Java 11+ installed.

 To run quickly from the command-line in development mode: